Eviction in the ACT

 The Tribunal aims to have a turnaround of no more than 14 days for a matter.
 This means that once the tenant receives a “Notice of Hearing” they should act immediately.
 At this stage it is advisable to obtain advice from the Tenants’ Advice Service, Welfare Rights and Legal Centre or an independent solicitor, if this has not already been done.

-If you intend to challenge an eviction see our Tenancy Factsheet: Defending an Eviction.
+If you intend to challenge an eviction see the section: Defending an Eviction.

-For details about Tribunal processes see our Tenancy Factsheet: Tribunal (ACAT) General Information.
+For details about Tribunal processes see The Tribunal Process.

 If you believe that the landlord has applied to terminate your tenancy in retaliation for you having made an earlier application to ACAT or making a complaint to a government organisation, or having otherwise sought to enforces your rights, e.g. by seeking legal advice about your rights, then you may be able to defend the eviction on that basis.